riteshkarval/Eureka-SMAI-Spring2018-Project/README.md

-Docs -> Contains Project Report and Presentation Slides SVM_Rating -> Final SVM training and testing models Dataset -> Contains the Data used in this project Examples -> Keras Sentimental Analysis Implementation Models -> This folder contains various models implemented for the project.
+Docs -> Contains Project Report and Presentation Slides <br>
+SVM_Rating -> Final SVM training and testing models <br>
+Dataset -> Contains the Data used in this project <br>
+Examples -> Keras Sentimental Analysis Implementation <br>
+Models -> This folder contains various models implemented for the project. <br>
-SVM_KNN_NB.ipynb - Implementation of our approach
+SVM_KNN_NB.ipynb - Implementation of our approach <br>
-models.py -> Paper Implementation
+models.py -> Paper Implementation <br>

-Kindly go through the report documents for a better understanding.
+Kindly go through the report documents for a better understanding. <br>

 **************************************************************************************************************************
 Topic of project: Predicting Movie Ratings Based on Reviews